 Rancho La Puerta, Baja

 The Vibe: Lying at the foot of Mount Kuchumaa, Rancho La Puerta embodies wellness and healing through nature with hiking or running through meadows and up the foothills of the mountain, outdoor meditation, and sunrise yoga.
-Your home at the 4000-acre ranch is a traditional Mexican style casita, a cabin-like suite with wood-beamed ceilings, sweeping archways, hand-carved furniture, folk art and hand-painted Aztec tiles.
+Your home at the 4000-acre ranch is a traditional Mexican style casita, a cabin-like suite with wood-beamed ceilings, sweeping archways, hand-carved furniture, folk art, and hand-painted Aztec tiles.
 Choose to stay alone in Ranchera Solo, with a group of up to four in a Villa Suite (house-like with two bedrooms and two bathrooms) or in a Villa Studio with a group of three to enjoy patio views of the mountains and cozy up in front of the brick fireplace.
 All packages include a week-long stay with access to all resort amenities, activities, the spa, and meals.

-Eat + Drink: Designed to bring people together and build relationships, guests all eat in the dining hall where freshly picked produce and Lacto-ovo cuisine (no meat or poultry, but includes fish and dairy) is served.
+Eat + Drink: Designed to bring people together and build relationships, all guests eat in the dining hall, where freshly picked produce and Lacto-ovo cuisine (no meat or poultry, but includes fish and dairy) is served.
 Tuck into fresh ceviche tostadas with avocado and salsa macha, grilled watermelon and radish salad with green goddess dressing, and vegan strawberry shortcakes with lemon cream for dessert.

 Curated Experience: Make sure to attend one of La Cocina Que Canta’s cooking classes hosted by internationally renowned chefs on the ranch’s six-acre farm.
 All produce is freshly picked from the organic garden.

 Haramara Retreat, Sayulita